DanielDaCosta/energy-forecast/README.md

 # Energy-Forecasting

-This repository code came from the work of (Mario Dagrada)[https://github.com/madagra/energy-ts-analysis], special thanks for the help.
+This repository code came from the work of [Mario Dagrada](https://github.com/madagra/energy-ts-analysis), special thanks for the help.

 The repository consists of an energy forecasting model using XGboost.
 The dataset consists of hourly energy consumption rates in kWh for an industrial utility over a period of around 7 months, from July 2019 to January 2020.